 The challenge of timely data analysis can be met using automated computation methods.
-Event detection algorithms work by obtaining data, performing some analysis and then returning a binary classification i.e. generate an alarm or not.
-Despite some software offering profile alarm levels, there has been very little application to date in the 10 water industry.
+Event detection algorithms work by obtaining data, performing some analysis and then returning outputs such as probabilities or fuzzy values.
+These are then processed into a binary classification i.e. generate an alarm or not.
+Despite some software offering profile alarm levels, there has been very little application to date in the water industry.
 Existing state of the art systems use flat line alarm thresholds for key measurement sites, which are then continuously monitored to enable identification of large bursts.
 The collaborating water company established and implemented site specific high and low thresholds for DMA inlet flow and pressure flat line alarms, to provide simple data analysis of absolute, individual values.
-At the time, implementing these 15 flat line alarms was a significant move forward for detecting network events and rep-

-- flat line alarms was a significant move forward for detecting network events and represented a step change in awareness of network hydraulic performance.
+At the time, implementing these flat line alarms was a significant move forward for detecting network events and represented a step change in awareness of network hydraulic performance.
 In particular, they proved useful for detecting sudden catastrophic bursts, and acting as a failsafe.
-However, due to continual adjustment of alarm level settings over time the flat-line system started to generate a high number of false alarms (ghosts) that did not correlate - 20 with any known events, also many pipe bursts were still not detected and no action was taken.
+However, due to continual adjustment of alarm level settings over time the flat-line system started to generate a high number of false alarms (ghosts) that did not correlate with any known events, also many pipe bursts were still not detected and no action was taken.
 A significant issue with flat-line alarm thresholds is the trade-off between false alarms (alarms with no identifiable cause) and non-detection of smaller burst events.
+Although this is an issue for all event detection systems, it is more significant for flat lines where the level has often been set arbitrarily, without any of the positive aspects of data driven methodologies.

 More sophisticated data analysis methodologies using Artificial Neural Network (ANN) and Fuzzy Logic (FL) technology were therefore applied.
-Recorded flow and pressure data from each measurement leastion was carted by DMA name and stored pressure data from each measurement location was sorted by DMA name and stored in a database.
-Assembled data sets which passed data quality checks were first preprocessed to deal with any missing data using well proven time series analysis techniques for filling, then normalised by re-scaling to a range required by the ANN, and finally restructured into the format required by the analysis system.
+Recorded flow and pressure data from each measurement location was sorted by DMA name and stored in a database.
+Assembled data sets which passed data quality checks were first pre-processed to deal with any missing data using well proven time series analysis techniques for filling, then normalised by re-scaling to a range required by the ANN, and finally restructured into the format required by the analysis system.
 A single model was used for each data stream.
 The pre-processed data sets were used to train a Mixture Density Network (MDN) ANN to make time series predictions based on a lag of past time series values.
-Importantly, this prediction was not a particular value; the MDN ar-

-- 5 chitecture learns the distribution (through a mixture model) for a particular instrument from past data, and assigns a confidence level to the observed flow values.
-A Fuzzy Inference System (FIS), consisting of a set of fuzzy rules, analysed this mixture model and the observed value over a suitable time window and generated classification fuzzy values (an indication of abnormal events such as burst pipes) such that a % confidence could be assigned to alerts and, in addition, an accurate estimate of likely burst size - 10 could be assigned to alerts and, in addition, an accurate estimate of likely burst size could be determined.
+Importantly, this prediction was not a particular value; the MDN architecture learns the distribution (through a mixture model) for a particular instrument from past data, and assigns a confidence level to the observed flow values.
+A Fuzzy Inference System (FIS), consisting of a set of fuzzy rules, analysed this mixture model and the observed value over a suitable time window and generated classification fuzzy values (an indication of abnormal events such as burst pipes) such that a % confidence could be assigned to alerts and, in addition, an accurate estimate of likely burst size could be determined.
 Figure 2 shows how this continually updated model constructs the probability density at time steps into the future horizon.